istio/enhancements/features/canary_based_revision_install.md

-[//]: # (The syntax preceeding this line is a comment marker used to help guide the issue author with submission of an issue)
+[//]: # (The syntax preceeding this line is a comment marker used to help guide the author in populating this document)
 [//]: # (to github.
 Unlike HTML comments commonly used throughout istio.io documentation, this comment will not be rendered)
 [//]: # (by github.
 Comments must be separated by carriage return preceding and concluding the text and be a single line.)

-[//]: # (This page lists the requirements for an experimental feature.
+[//]: # (This is a living document representing the maturity of a feature.
 Completion of this template enables Istio work groups)
 [//]: # (to collect information on potential new functionality.
 This template should be completed before users are exposed to)
 [//]: # (any new experimental feature.
 Please complete this template during development.)

-[//]: # (The feature implementation section must be completed before submission of the issue.)
+[//]: # (The feature implementation section must be completed before submission of the document.)

 # Feature: Revision Based Install

-[//]: # (All information in this section is mandatory for new issue submission.)
+[//]: # (All information in this section is mandatory.)

 **Feature name:** Canary (Revision Based) Install